Brief History of Milk Protein Concentrate (MPC and Ultra-filtered Milk)

 Milk Protein Concentrate

-We can, however, look at cheese production compared to Class III utilization in the FMMOs and California Class 4b (cheese) utilization to gain some insight.
+To answer the first question, we can look at cheese production compared to Class III utilization in the FMMOs to gain some insight.
 The traditional yield factor for cheese is 10.01 lbs. per 100 lbs. of fluid milk containing 3.5% butterfat and 2.99% true protein.
 Higher average components may yield 11 lbs. of cheese per 100 lbs. of milk.
-National cheese production last year (2017) for cheese falling under Class III or California Class 4b was approximately 12.4 billion lbs.
-Class III utilization (weighted average) in all Federal Orders was 41%.
-If this rate of utilization is true nationally, the average cheese production would be 14.1 lbs. per 100 lbs. of milk.
-The Class 4b utilization in California for 2017 was 46.2%, making an average cheese yield of 13.66 lbs. per 100 lbs. of milk.
+National cheese production last year (2018) for cheese falling under Class III was approximately 12.7 billion lbs.
+Class III utilization (weighted average) in all Federal Orders was 43%.
+If this rate of utilization is true nationally, the average cheese production would be 14.0 lbs. per 100 lbs. of milk.
 Given this information, it seems unlikely that the national average cheese yield is less than 13.5 lbs. per 100 lbs. of milk.
 This translates into at least 20 billion pounds of farm milk being displaced by the use of MPC/UF Milk in cheese.

-Low-fat and Non-fat dairy products are being promoted.
+Low-fat and non-fat dairy products are being promoted by dairy farmer checkoff dollars and through the Federal milk pricing formula which includes dairy product non-specific “make allowances” for butterfat, protein, and “other solids.”
 Declining fluid milk sales may be due in part to people not liking the taste of low-fat or non-fat milk.
 It is even getting harder to find full-fat yogurt and cottage cheese.
 The fat that traditionally would go into these products is used with MPC/UF Milk to produce substandard cheese.
-Much of this use violates cheese standards.
-How much milk is being displaced in other dairy products because of MPC/UF Milk?
+Much of this use violates cheese “standards.”
+How much milk is being displaced in other dairy products because of MPC/UF Milk and other “innovative” products and methods which are used to extend yields?
+No one really knows since this is “proprietary information.”
 More profit is pocketed by cheese manufacturers when MPC/UF Milk is used than when cheese is manufactured the traditional way.
-Besides, creating a false milk surplus keeps farm milk prices low and dairy manufacturing profits even higher.
+There is no doubt that MPC, UF, and other milk protein derivatives (many of which are imported) have been a tool of the milk processing industry for over 20 years to maintain an illusion of “oversupply,” enabling them to obtain farm milk at depressed prices while at the same time increasing milk manufacturing profits.
+The FDA, USDA, dairy industry “leaders,” and politicians have aggressively ignored this issue and hidden it from public knowledge.
+All this has contributed to the decimation of family dairy farms, rural communities, and local food.